ncampigotto/BECDM_LUISS_2023/README.md

-# Behavioural Economics and Consumer Decision Making (LUISS, fall 2023)
+# Behavioural Economics and Consumer Decision Making

-This repository contains the syllabus, lecture materials, and data for the course "Behavioural Economics and Consumer Decision Making" (LUISS Guido Carli, Master's degree in Marketing, fall 2023).
+This repository contains the syllabus, lecture materials, and data for the course "Behavioural Economics and Consumer Decision Making" (LUISS Guido Carli, Master's degree in Marketing, academic year 2023-24).

-The repository is under construction, stay tuned!
+The repository is under construction and will be updated regularly.